beNative/nodejs-build-ui/README.md

 # Node.js Build UI

 A user-friendly desktop application for managing and automating build, test, and deployment tasks for multiple Node.js applications.
-Built with React, TypeScript, and designed to run as an Electron app for seamless local development workflows.
+Built with React, TypeScript, and Electron for seamless local development workflows.

 ## Features